Wanty5883/Titanfall2/how-to-start-modding/modding-introduction/how-to-setup-a-modding-environment.md

 In order to perform some modding methods, it is important to have a good modding environment.

 If you are new to modding, it is recommended to get started with the basic method, and as you get more used to modding, the advanced approach might suits you better.
-But do not worry, the advanced approach is a more in-depth method of the basic one, so no need to start everything from scratch !
+But do not worry, the advanced approach is a more in-depth method of the basic one, so no need to start everything from scratch!

 ## Basic